Dargones/2dQueryVisualization/README.md

 apache.commons.cli, which allows parsing command-line-arguments.
 I implement BSTs and treaps myself.

+Contents:
+1. Compiling the Code
+2. Step by Step Algorithm Visualization
+3. Command Line Interface
+4. What I Learned from This

-## 1. Compiling the code
+## 1. Compiling the Code

 Unzip the `project.zip` file, enter the `project` directory and run `javac -cp src:lib/commons-cli-1.5.0.jar src/Main.java` from there to compile the code.

-## 2. Step by step algorithm visualization
+## 2. Step by Step Algorithm Visualization

+If you are running the code remotely, please use the `-X` flag with `ssh` so that you can see the output.

 You can access the GUI for visualizing every step of the search algorithm by running the program with the `-gui` command line option.
-I only have remote access to Tufts computers, so I can't test it on them but there is no reason it shouldn't work.
 By default, Java creates a window of 1800 by 1000 pixels.
 If you need different resolution, use `-resolution` command line option.
 Important: `-file` and `-gui` options are incompatible since the GUI only supports relatively small examples.
 You might invoke the GUI like so: